marcinpawlukiewicz/bash-zsh/_sources/key_bindings.md

 # Key bindings
-Key bindings is nothing more than our shortcuts on the keyboard to make our life simplest.
-For example, **CTRL+A** will throw us at the beginning of the line which is very useful if the line is long and the mistake was made at the beginning of our code.
+Key bindings are nothing more than our shortcuts on the keyboard to make our life simplest.
+For example, **CTRL+A** will throw us at the beginning of the line which is very useful if the line is long and a mistake was made at the beginning of our code.

 Both bash and zsh can be configured and have the same key bindings.
-The main difference is the syntax, both operate on a different one and command configuration looks a bit different.
+The main difference is the syntax, both operate on a different one, and the command configuration looks a bit different.
 This is an example of this configuration:

 .inputrc for bash:
 ```